name-ivan/AI_QA_script_gen/README.md

   - 🐞 Bug Report
 - 📄 Get the result directly in the Telegram chat

-- ## ▶️ How to Use the Bot If It's Available (might be not available as it's a testing project)
+- ## ▶️ How to Use the Bot If It's Available (might be not available as it's an experimental project)

 1. Go to Telegram and open [@QAhelper_AI_bot](https://t.me/QAhelper_AI_bot)
 2. Type your test prompt in one or more messages